otherland/christianity/content/discover-the-true-meaning-of-being-a-christian-essential-guide-for-believers-1722088455.md

 Category: Theology/The Divinity Of Jesus
 Slug: discover-the-true-meaning-of-being-a-christian-essential-guide-for-believers
 Tags: what makes someone christian, what makes someone a christian, what makes a person a christian, what makes a person christian, what makes a christian, what makes a christian a christian, theology, the divinity of jesus
+Description: To be a Christian means to have a personal relationship with Jesus Christ This relationship is based on faith in Him as Savior and Lord When you accept Jesus into your life you become a Christian It is not about following a set of rules or traditions but about having
 ---

 ## What makes someone a Christian?

 To be a **Christian** means to have a personal relationship with **Jesus Christ**.
 This relationship is based on faith in Him as **Savior** and **Lord**.
 When you accept Jesus into your life, you become a **Christian**.
 It is not about following a set of rules or traditions, but about having a transformed heart and a new life in **Christ**.